 To apply send resume and salary requirements to firstname.lastname@example.org

-We are excited to announce that we are now accepting applications for our 2013 Girl Scout Summer Camp: What a Girl Can Do!
+We are excited to announce that we are now accepting applications for our 2014 Girl Scout Summer Camps.
 All employment opportunities and forms can be found on our Staff Employment page.

 Day Camp Director or Day Camp Staff Member